git-pull/website/blog/2018/01/technical-screening.rst

 - it's on the spot,  under pressure, and random, which is not like the job, and
-- contrary to the opinion of many, if I am any example, open source isn't enough evidence for interviews
+- contrary to the opinion of many, if I am any example, open source isn't enough evidence for interviews at most places

-Ideas for improving?
+Improving

-I do have ideas, but a lot of them require effort on part of employers that are interviewing to *themselves* be more honest, ethical, professional, and put more active thought into their process and candidate's time.
+A lot of the ideas require effort on part of employers that are interviewing to *themselves* be more honest, ethical, professional, and put more active thought into their process and candidate's time.

 For example, teams could explain candidly what the daily course of duty is,